With Treatment

 Services provided:

-Hrdi/harriet Tubman Womens Residential Treatment is an inpatient heroin rehab in Chicago, IL, 60617 zip code.
+Hrdi/harriet Tubman Womens Residential Treatment is an in-patient heroin rehabilitation center in Chicago, IL, 60617 zip code.

 Address: 2311 East 98th Street, Chicago, IL 60617 in Cook County